godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Adding ammo
 -----------

-Now that we've got working guns, lets give them a limited amount of ammo.
+Now that we've got working guns, let's give them a limited amount of ammo.

 First we need to define a few variables in each of our weapon scripts.